-During the 2021-22 school year, team members provided services that included assistive technology evaluations, consultations and short-term equipment loans.
+During the 2022-23 school year, team members provided services that included assistive technology consultations within individual districts they serve and short-term equipment loans.

 Autism Spectrum Disorder (ASD) Team

 Autism is a behaviorally defined disorder that is generally recognized by disturbances in communication, social interaction and perceptual organization or patterns of behavior.
 Diagnosed individuals may exhibit a variety of symptoms, ranging from mild to severe, and may display a wide range of skills and deficits.